ay2306/dataStructures/String Processing/readMe.md

 Question 10: To reverse words in string keeping their order same

 Question 11: To reverse order of the words in a string

+Question 12: To print all permuation of a given string (non - repeating)

+Question 13: Run Length Encoding of a string

+Question 14: To print all the interleavings of two strings

+Question 15: To remove characters from first string present in second string

+Question 16: To divide a string into N equal parts(last part may be less than N)

+Question 17: Find first non-repeating character of a given string

+Question 18: Check whether a given string is a interleaving of two given string

+Question 19: Check whether two strings are anagrams of each other